 - 1. Have completed work equal to a standard high school course with a minimum of 16 units, including 4 units of English, 3 units of Social Studies, 2 units of Mathematics (1 of which is algebra), and 2 units of Science with a related laboratory or its equivalent.
 Applicants whose high school academics were completed outside of the United States will have to apply for a Certificate of Preliminary Education through the Pennsylvania Department of Education. - 2.
 Have completed, with grades of "C" or higher, one course in algebra, biology, laboratory chemistry, and one advanced laboratory science course such as advanced biology, advanced chemistry, anatomy & physiology, or physics.
-The course must be one carnegie unit in length, or its equivalent. - If enrolled in grade 12, applicants must submit a list of their courses for the senior year.
+The course must be one carnegie unit in length, or its equivalent.

+- 3. If enrolled in grade 12, applicants must submit a list of their courses for the senior year.
 Upon graduation a final transcript must be submitted. - 4.
-Take college placement assessment.
-All nursing majors must take college placement assessment for math beginning July 1, 1999.
+Take college placement test.
+All nursing majors must take college placement test for math beginning July 1, 1999.
 The required placement level for math should be Algebra II.
-If the student does not place at Algebra II level, then must take math through and including Algebra I prior to the first nursing clinical course.
-Ex.: If math score indicates placement into Basics then the student must take Basics of College Math or Math Fundamentals, and Algebra I prior to admission to nursing clinical courses.
-Students must test at the English Composition level on the reading/writing portion of the placement assessment of take the appropriate courses. - 5.
-Students enrolled at Reading Area Community College must

-- attain and maintain a cumulative Q.P.A. of 2.5 or higher to be eligible for enrollment in NUR 120. - 6.
-Show evidence of good mental, physical and dental health. - Submit evidence of required immunizations or antibody titres. - 8.
-Submit evidence of current C.P.R.
-Certification for the Healthcare professional at the beginning of each nursing (NUR) course. - 9.
+If the student does not place at the Algebra II level, then he or she must take the recommended math course through and including Algebra I prior to admission to the Nursing Program. clinical course.
+Example: If the math placement score indicates placement into Basics then the student must take Basics of College Math or Math Fundamentals, and Algebra I prior to admission.
+Students must place at the English Composition level on the reading/writing portion of the placement test or take the appropriate courses. - 5.
+Students enrolled at Reading Area Community College must attain and maintain a cumulative G.P.A. of 2.5 or higher to be eligible for admission to the Nursing Program. - 6.
+Show evidence of good mental, physical and dental health. - 7.
+Submit evidence of required immunizations or antibody titres. - Submit evidence of current CPR Certification for the Healthcare professional at the beginning of each nursing (NUR) course. - 9.
 Submit evidence of current health insurance at beginning of each clinical nursing course. - 10.
 Sign an affidavit stating that they have not been convicted of a felonious act.
-The Professional Nursing Law (P.L.
-317, No. 69, May 22, 1951, as amended through 1985) provides that as of January 1, 1986:
+The Professional Nursing Law (Act 69, PL 409, No. 10 and PL 233 No. 64) provides that as of January 1, 1986:

-The Board of Nursing shall not issue a license or certificate to an applicant who has been convicted of a felonious act prohibited by the act of April 14, 1972 (P.L.
+The Board of Nursing shall not issue a license or certificate to an applicant who has been convicted of a felonious act prohibited by act of April 14, 1972 (P.L.
 233, No. 64), known as "The Controlled Substance, Drug, Device and Cosmetic Act," or convicted of a felony relating to a controlled substance in a court of law of the United States or any other state, territory or country unless: